Velocidex/velociraptor-docs/content/artifact_references/pages/server.utils.adduser.md

   - name: ResetPassword
     type: bool
-    default: "Y"
+    default: &quot;Y&quot;
     description: |
-      Reset the user's password.
+      Reset the user&#x27;s password.
 This must be set when creating the user in the first place.

   - name: Role